Thesis Guidelines MPN Program

 Developing and finalizing a thesis proposal

 The thesis proposal is constructed by the student with guidance from the Thesis Advisor and Thesis Committee members.
-The student will deliver an oral presentation and defense of the completed thesis proposal to her/his Thesis Committee.
-The thesis proposal must be approved by the students’ Thesis Committee and an ethics certificate received from BUREC before the research can commence.
+The student will deliver an oral presentation and defense of the completed thesis proposal to their Thesis Committee.
+The thesis proposal must be approved by the students’ Thesis Committee and an ethics certificate received from Brandon University Research Ethics Committee (BUREC) before the research can commence.

 Obtaining ethical approval for the study

-After thesis committee approval of the thesis proposal and the completion of the thesis proposal approval forms, the student is required to submit an application for ethics approval of the thesis work.
-Students are required 1) to complete the tutorial online course on research ethics based on the Tri-Council Policy Statement 2 offered by the Panel on Research Ethics, and 2) to submit the tutorial completion certificate with their ethics application to BUREC.
-The course can be found at http://www.pre.ethics.gc.ca/eng/education/tutorial-didacticiel/
+After thesis committee approval of the thesis proposal the student is required to submit an application to Brandon University Research Ethics Committee (BUREC).
+In order to receive BUREC approval students are required to complete the TCPS 2: TCPS 2: CORE-2022 and submit the tutorial completion certificate with their ethics application to BUREC.

 Additional ethics applications may be required depending upon the nature of the research and the population of interest for the study.
 For example ethical approval may be required from a regional health authority if the clients they serve are invited to be participants in the study.
 A copy of the ethics certificate(s) will be included as an appendix of the thesis document.